Zizi Kirana: Marriage

-Zizi announced that she is married with popular actor Yusuf Bahrin on 19 September 2021.
+Zizi married actor Yusuf Bahrin on 19 September 2021; the couple divorced on 2 April 2026 with talak satu.

 Activism

-In August 2025, Kirana announced that she would join the Global Sumud Flotilla in order to bring humanitarian aid to the Gaza Strip and to break Israel's blockade of Gaza.
+In August 2025, Zizi announced that she would join the Global Sumud Flotilla in order to bring humanitarian aid to the Gaza Strip and to break Israel's blockade of Gaza.

 Anugerah Juara Lagu

-At the end of 2020, his song "Eh" finally qualified for the final stage of the 35th Juara Lagu Award, although initially many parties disputed the eligibility of the song "Eh" to the prestigious award stage.
-This was his first appearance on the AJL stage after almost 11 years as an artist.
+At the end of 2020, her song "Eh" finally qualified for the final stage of the 35th Juara Lagu Award, although initially many parties disputed the eligibility of the song "Eh" to the prestigious award stage.
+This was her first appearance on the AJL stage after almost 11 years as an artist.